ryan-tao-ic/ece1724_react_project/README.md

 ## Lessons Learned and Concluding Remarks

 ### Technical Journey

 Building EventHub has been a crash course in modern web development.
 Next.js App Router unlocked powerful server components and streamlined data fetching.
 Server actions made form handling much smoother, and we saw real performance gains from these choices.
 Real-time features pushed us to level up.
-WebSocket implementation took work—especially managing concurrent connections—but it now powers live attendance tracking and Q&A seamlessly.
+WebSocket implementation took work—especially managing concurrent connections—but it now powers live check-in-based attendance tracking and Q&A seamlessly.
 On the backend, Prisma and PostgreSQL taught us a lot about data modeling and optimization.
 Our schema evolved significantly as the project grew, and the lessons we learned will stick with us.
 We also got hands-on with Google Cloud, from secure file storage to resource management.
 It gave us a much clearer picture of how to build and maintain scalable cloud infrastructure.

 ### Team Experience

 Teamwork was central to everything.
 We kept development smooth with Git workflows, regular code reviews, and open communication.
 These habits helped us ship features fast without sacrificing code quality.
 Documentation played a crucial role in our project's success.
 We created comprehensive documentation that helped new team members get up to speed quickly, established clear guidelines that maintained code consistency, and kept our documentation updated to reflect the project's evolution.
 This attention to documentation proved invaluable for both development and maintenance.

 ### Looking Ahead

 We're proud of how far we've come, but there's still plenty of room to grow.
 Our next step is to deploy EventHub.
 While we didn't have enough time to complete deployment within the course timeline, it's something we're excited to explore further—it'll be a valuable opportunity to learn real-world deployment workflows.
 We're also looking into better caching, broader test coverage, and enhanced real-time features.
 On the UX side, more customization, deeper analytics, and improved mobile responsiveness are on our roadmap.
 Infrastructure-wise, we're considering better monitoring, autoscaling, and security enhancements to keep EventHub ready for the future.

 ### Final Thoughts

 Building EventHub has been an intense but incredibly rewarding experience for all four of us.
 With only a short amount of time, we came together, learned fast, and built a fully functional platform from scratch using a modern, production-ready tech stack.
 It wasn't always easy—juggling real-time features, cloud integration, and a growing codebase—but every challenge pushed us to grow as developers and teammates.

 This project gave us a chance to apply what we've learned in a real-world setting, and more importantly, to collaborate, adapt, and ship something we're genuinely proud of.
 It's been a great opportunity to explore cutting-edge tools like Next.js App Router, Prisma, PostgreSQL, and Google Cloud, all while learning how to build scalable, maintainable, and user-friendly software.